Mantis Tiller Review: An Honest Assement From a Real Owner

 Mantis Kick Stand and Edger Attachment

 The edger attachment works quite well.
-I have used it around my flower beds, and it does a nice job and leaves a clean manicured edge along the grass line.
+I have used it around my flower beds, and it does a nice job, leaving a clean manicured edge along the grass line.